sagemath/trac_to_gh/Issue 5368.md

 CC:  wcauchois

-This gives an infinite loop in the command line or notebook:
+In released sage-3.3, this gives an infinite loop in the command line or notebook in OS X and Linux (sagenb.org):

 ```
 var('x,y')